RadicalxChange/www/src/site/blog/posts/2020-08-06_systemic-solutions-to-elect-more-women.md

 title: "Systemic Solutions To Elect More Women"
 postHeader: "Systemic Solutions To Elect More Women"
 postAuthor: "Angela Nguyen, Paul Healy"
+description: "Our country’s failure to create gender equality in politics is on stark display as American voters consider which septuagenarian white man to elect in November.
+The failed candidacies of several high-profile women in the Democratic primary reminds us that the U.S. lags behind peer countries in female representation in politics."
 ---

 ## The Problem